arielgee/Sage-Like/.misc/tasks.md

 * messageView do not direct enter to focused button (all slideDown panels?)
 ---

+## Now
+* update feed title/tooltip in treeView when middle-clicking for feed preview; reproduce: middle-clicking new feed
+---

 ## Next
 * from multi parked feedPreview some tabs dont get the custom css